Skip to main content

 Things Freetobook genuinely does well:

 • The free tier is real.
 Not a trial.
-You can take direct bookings through their widget with no monthly fee, and they make money on per-booking transaction fees instead.
+You can take direct bookings through their widget with no monthly fee, funded by optional paid add-ons instead.

 • UK-focused and battle-tested.
 They know the UK B&B market well: VAT, deposits, the operational rhythm of small accommodation.